-The public realm was the starting point of the design and is intended to be the unifying element that knits together the different buildings and uses.
-The new passages connect the formerly inaccessible interior of the block to surrounding routes and venues.
-Upon emerging from a passage through a nineteenth century terrace in King Street into the treed courtyard visitors will discover an entirely new lifestyle retail and dining concept unique to London.
+The public realm was the starting point for the design and is the unifying element that knits together the different buildings and uses.
+New passages connect the formerly inaccessible interior of the block to surrounding routes and venues.
+Upon emerging from a passage through a nineteenth century terrace in King Street into the treed courtyard, visitors discover an entirely new lifestyle, retail and dining concept unique to London.
 The ground floor is a continuous network of indoor and outdoor spaces including refurbished period shop fronts and interiors.

-Contemporary architecture is interwoven with historic buildings of varied styles and materials, creating an environment that is feels both new and completely integrated with the surroundings.
-In Floral Street, a vertical folly inspired by the stacked crates of the working warehouses of the former market will be its most prominent architectural feature.
-Facades of handmade brick and steel framed windows were inspired by the surrounding warehouses but are distinctly modern in scale and proportion.
+Contemporary architecture is interwoven with historic buildings of varied styles and materials, creating an environment that feels both new and completely integrated with the surroundings.
+In Floral Street, a vertical folly inspired by the stacked crates of the working warehouses of the former market creates a focal point, completing the long view.
+Facades of handmade brick and steel-framed windows were inspired by the surrounding warehouses but are distinctly modern in scale and proportion.

-45 apartments occupy 6 different buildings, three of which are listed.
-KPF’s scope includes the design of residential interiors: contemporary in Floral Street to complement the new architecture and period restorations in the King Street terraces.
-A unified basement houses a central plant, distributes utilities and provides below grade servicing links to the six buildings.
-This fully integrated model of development makes Kings Court a new model for sustainable high density living in a conservation area.
+Forty-five apartments occupy six different buildings, three of which are listed.
+KPF’s scope included the design of residential interiors: contemporary in Floral Street to complement the new architecture and period restorations in the King Street terraces.
+A unified basement houses a central plant, distributes utilities and provides below-grade servicing links to the six buildings.
+This fully-integrated model of development makes Floral Court a new model for sustainable living in a conservation area.